Two Souls: Into the Fire # 64

 “Because, I don’t want anyone to know I got beat up by the likes of those two…and that’s the end of it, understand?”

-The owner asked Ghost and Steve if they were ok, then paid them what they’d agreed on.
+The owner asked Ghost and Steve if they were okay, then paid them what they’d agreed on.
 Steve grabbed his guitar, and he and Ghost went out to the parking lot to leave.
 There, they found the car had been vandalized.
 The tires were slashed, a window was broken, and discriminatory words were spray painted all over it.

 “God damn it, look what those mother fuckers did!
 Where the hell did they go?
 A bloody nose was too good for him, I should’a killed him when I had the chance!”
 Steve kicked at the flat tires, and ranted around the lot, looking for them.